Spot cleaning area rugs and carpets methods that don’t involve a vacuum

 I advise doing this outside to make sure the dust does not only bounce off and return to the rug.

 There is another effective way to keep your carpets and area rugs clean.
-And this method covers the use of packaging tape or lint roller.
+And this method covers the use of packaging tape or a lint roller.

 First, shake the carpet off outside to eliminate loose dirt.